 All this has the potential to obstruct the occurrence of another BHS-type scandal.
 Ad while the Conservative government has shown little appetite for change, let’s hope the next Labour government will introduce these long-overdue reforms.

 Prem Sikka is Emeritus Professor of Accounting at the University of Essex.
 He was an adviser to the Work and Pensions Committee for its investigation into BHS and related mattersLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.